DanWahlin/Featured-Content/README.md

 ## Deployment to GitHub Pages

-1. Add your code project to [GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).
+1. Create a repo for your project in [GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).

 1. `npm install gh-pages`.